tommiport5/InfoCollect/README.md

 If you want to gather the climate data, you can use an ESP8266 module which is wired like this:

 [sensor_module schematic](/assets/sensor_module.pdf)
+To the connector labelled BMP280 you can connect any of the various BME280, BMP280 or SHT21 sensor modules via I2C Bus.
+The provide temperature, humidity or atmosphreric pressure in various combinations.
+The corresponding Arduino code can be found in the Arduino directory.
+This hardware can be powered by two AA (Mignon) AlMn  batteries for several months, because it usually is in deep sleep and awakes only every 5 minutes to send one set of values via WLAN.

 I use an ESP8266-12F, but thats a bit tricky because of the unusual grid of the I/O pads.